 Isn’t nature clever, making citrus fruit abundant in winter when we need its vitamin C most?
 These easy custard pots are a great way to use excess oranges; the recipe is inspired by one from Stephanie Alexander’s Cooks Companion using mandarins.
-I found a fabulous wine match for these easy little orange pots de crème, Tahbilk Cane Cut Marsanne; the grape vine’s growing arms (called canes) are cut, so that the attached grapes raisin on the vine, concentrating flavour and sweetness.
+Tahbilk Cane Cut Marsanne is a fabulous wine match for these easy little orange pots de crème; the grape vine’s growing arms (called canes) are cut, so the attached grapes raisin on the vine, concentrating flavour and sweetness.
 It has a great balance between luscious marmalade fruit and citrus acidity.
 To make a bain marie (or water bath), place a tea towel in the bottom of a baking dish, put the ramekins on top, evenly spaced, and pour boiling water in until it comes half-way up the sides of the ramekins.
-For details on how to segment oranges, see Manchego, Fennel, Orange & Walnut Salad.
+For details on how to segment oranges see video below.

 Share page on: